Smoking-Related Macular Degeneration

 -

-Toxic chemicals in tobacco smoke: Tobacco smoke contains more than 7,000 chemicals, including at least 250 that are harmful and more than 60 that are known carcinogens.
-These chemicals enter the bloodstream and affect eye tissues, triggering inflammatory responses and damaging cells in the retina and lens.
+Toxic chemicals in tobacco smoke: Tobacco smoke contains more than 7,000 chemicals, including at least 250 harmful chemicals and more than 60 known carcinogens.
+These chemicals enter the bloodstream and affect eye tissues, triggering inflammatory responses and damaging retinal and lens cells.

 -

-Oxidative stress: Tobacco is a significant source of free radicals, unstable molecules that damage cells at a molecular level.
-Oxidative stress caused by free radicals can trigger cataract formation and accelerate damage to the retina.
+Oxidative stress: Tobacco is a significant source of free radicals, unstable molecules that damage cells at the molecular level.
+Oxidative stress caused by free radicals can trigger cataract formation and accelerate retinal damage.

 -

-Chronic inflammation: Smoking is a known factor in triggering chronic inflammation throughout the body.
-This chronic inflammation can affect blood circulation in the retina and contribute to the development of macular degeneration.
+Chronic inflammation: Smoking is a known trigger for chronic inflammation throughout the body.
+This chronic inflammation can affect blood flow to the retina and contribute to the development of macular degeneration.

 -